sponsorship

 We receive loads of sponsorship requests from enthusiastic young riders looking to be The Next Big Thing.

-Most of them, maybe 99% of them, send a really, really crap sponsorship pitch and don’t get further than Joe’s inbox.
+Most of them send a really, really crap sponsorship pitch and don’t get further than Joe’s inbox.

 You wouldn’t punt an employer a one-line email asking for a job, so why would you do the same for sponsorship?
 Treat it like a job application.